jfrazx/KwirK/README.md

 - transparent channel encryption with DiffieHellman key exchange
 - http administrative front-end and client area
 - ability to link multiple bots
-- eggdrop like command console, but not with telnet
+- more secure, eggdrop like command console
 - plugin system
 - translation, in channel, channel to channel, and pm to pm as proxy
 - much more, this list will certainly expand